CodingSideUp/HushHush/README.md

 I have then implemented a number of other ML algorithms to see which model was giving me more accurate results in terms of GitHub and StackOverflow users.
 This in turn gave me a strong pool of candidates to choose from for recruitment.

+I have also built a backend interface using Flask which in turn is the candidate information visible to the HR.
+She can further filter out the candidates using features such as 'programming languages' etc., The HR could then send out emails to the candidates that fit the requirement/profile.

 This was my idea of implementing the project.
 All ideas and suggestions or comments are welcome.